mimblewimble/grin-rfcs/text/0000-slatepack.md

 The exact flow order (round-robin etc) will be defined by the accompanying RFCs that define the possible future multiple party slates themselves.
 In some cases, new slate versions may require (non-breaking) updates to this RFC.
 From there, the same standard Slatepack standard workflow of attempting to exchange the data via Tor first with an ascii armor fallback is still valid.

-For example, a future Slatepack version might add or extend a field to include an array containing a `SlatePack Address` for each party in the order desired to finish building the transaction.
+For example, a future Slatepack version might add or extend a field to include an array containing a `SlatepackAddress` for each party in the order desired to finish building the transaction.
 The wallet of each subsequent party will attempt to establish a connection with the next via Tor.
 In the event of a Tor failure it would be the responsibility of the most recent party to manually transport it to the next.

 In cases with many parties, the fallback method of the Slatepack standard could quickly become cumbersome if, for example, every third participant fails to achieve a Tor connection.

 ## Implementation Timeline

-1. Initial SlatePack implementation introduced with the _July 2020 hard fork_
+1. Initial Slatepack implementation introduced with the _July 2020 hard fork_
   - May or may not support encryption by default yet

-2. The proposed SlatePack standard is fully implemented and adopted as a universal transaction standard in _last hard fork (Jan 2021)_
+2. The proposed Slatepack standard is fully implemented and adopted as a universal transaction standard in _last hard fork (Jan 2021)_
-  - SlatePack is the default transaction standard in all wallets and services
+  - Slatepack is the default transaction standard in all wallets and services

 # Drawbacks
 [drawbacks]: #drawbacks

-- This puts a lot of eggs in one basket (if SlatePack fails there will likely be confusion returning to old methods)
+- This puts a lot of eggs in one basket (if Slatepack fails there will likely be confusion returning to old methods)

 - This may be a bit rushed to have where we want it before HF schedule